visionbyangelic/visionbyangelic/README.md

 ## 🎤 Talks & Presentations

-- **NSN Conference** — Oral presentation of the Brain Aging project
+- **NSN Conference** — Accepted for Oral presentation of the Brain Aging project

 ---